 For those with more complex orthodontic concerns that affect the structure of their jaw or bite, Dr. Stevens may refer you to a local orthodontist for more advanced treatment.

 What is the fastest way to fix crooked teeth?

 Dental bonding or dental veneers will instantly straighten teeth.
-The dentist applies tooth bonding in a single visit, leaving you with a perfectly straight smile.
+The dentist applies tooth bonding in one visit, leaving you with a perfectly straight smile.
 Teeth veneers will require several visits.
-However, you will only have to wait a few weeks from your initial appointment to the appointment where they are placed on the teeth.
+However, you only have to wait a few weeks from your initial appointment to the appointment where we place them on the teeth.
 Invisalign is also a great solution for mild to moderately crooked teeth.
 On the other hand, this treatment will take several months to complete but is still typically faster than braces.

 Can crooked teeth fix themself?

 Self-alignment only occurs when a child loses a tooth, and the adult tooth that comes in will push the other teeth into the correct position.
 There are really no other circumstances where crooked teeth straighten out on their own.
 If you have crooked teeth and dislike the appearance of your smile or if they are causing oral health issues, the only solution is dental treatment.